 In our recent teacher survey, over 50% of participants mentioned difficulties with reaching all parents and “wasting time and paper on parent newsletters” as their biggest challenges.

-“I find paper notes are unreliable as you are never sure if parents have received them or not” – complained one survey participant.
+“I find paper notes are unreliable as you are never sure if parents have received them or not.”
+ClassTag Survey Response

-“I waste paper sending and printing over 100 daily reports when I usually get 10 back at the end of the week” – added another.
+“I waste paper sending and printing over 100 daily reports when I usually get 10 back at the end of the week.”
+ClassTag Survey Response

 We get it!
-When designing automated parent newsletters, our initial goal was to give teachers their weekends back – many of you said you’ve been writing parent newsletter over the weekends.
-Over time, we realized that it’s really about time spent, but about impact.
+When designing automated parent newsletters, our initial goal was to give teachers their weekends back, as many of you said the only time you have to write parent newsletters is over the weekends.
+We soon realized that it’s not just about time spent, it’s also about impact.
 Putting a lot of effort into parent newsletters would be worth it if you could at least be sure they’ve read them!

-We designed The Weekly Update with an aim to replace labor-intensive paper newsletters.
+We designed the Weekly Summary with an aim to replace labor-intensive paper newsletters.
 The Weekly Summary is sent as an email or as SMS with a link to view a personalized copy according to parents’ notification preferences.
 As a teacher, you can add a custom message or just sit back, knowing that ClassTag keeps parents in the loop.
-You can also choose the time and day when the update is sent.
+You can also choose the time and day when the summary is sent.

-Pro Tip: Parents don’t have to join ClassTag to receive the Weekly Update actively.
-They are included in the communication from the moment their email address is added to the Directory.
+Pro Tip: Parents don’t have to join ClassTag to receive the Weekly Summary.
+They are included in the communication from the moment their email address or phone number is added to the Directory.
 Additionally, parents can modify their mail settings for all automated communications, so that they’re never overwhelmed with too many updates.

 How it works?

 What about the parents who don’t use email (or even a mobile phone)?